 Her fourth novel ms. “Dear Madman”, is a dark, suspenseful drama based on the true story of a tragedy that has haunted her family for over a century.
 In late 2017 she was awarded a Screen Queensland grant to develop the screenplay of “Dear Madman: with the guidance of writer/director/producer, Stephen Lance.

 She is also working on a new YA novel called “Castaway!”.

-While waiting for her big break, she earns a living teaching writing at the University of Queensland, and yoga to professional dance students at the Queensland University of Technology.
-She has a background in education: from teaching maths in a maximum security Juvenile Justice Centre, to working with students with severe disabilities in special schools, running her own private language school in Cambodia, and teaching English as a second language to refugees in Australia.
-She also writes regularly for Uplift Connect an holistic online magazine
+While waiting for her big break, she earns a living teaching writing at the University of Queensland, and yoga, most recently to professional dance students at the Queensland University of Technology.
+She has a background in education: from teaching in a maximum security Juvenile Justice Centre, to working with students with severe disabilities in special schools, running her own private language school in Cambodia, and teaching English as a second language to refugees in Australia.
+She also writes regularly for Uplift Connect an holistic online magazine.

 The worst job she ever had was selling dagwood dogs (corn dogs) in Sideshow Alley, closely contested by her long stint as a house cleaner.

 Edwina grew up in Joh Bjelke Petersen’s Brisbane during the seventies and eighties, but escaped to live in Kings Cross and Darlinghurst in Sydney, Leipzig in Germany, Singapore, Phnom Penh and Sihanoukville in Cambodia.
 She is passionate about mental health, women’s issues, yoga, travel, and most of all, about story as a tool for healing and compassion.